Helpful Links

 Colorado

-Colorado is currently on the 2017 NEC® and requires 24 PDU’s every 3 years.
-(PDU stands for Professional Development Unit and is Colorado’s equivalent to CEU’s.)
-Class certificates along with course outlines are submitted by individuals when seeking license renewal.
-Online and classroom courses are accepted.
+PDUs: 24 PDU’s every 3 years.
+(Professional Development Unit; Colorado’s equivalent to CEU’s).
 Colorado requires continuing education in four areas of professional competency: Code Update, Grounding and Bonding, Wiring Methods, and Calculations.

-Call the Colorado Licensing Services for Electricians directly to see if your current out-of-state license will be accepted for reciprocity.
+Reciprocity: Call the Department directly to see if your current out-of-state license will be accepted for reciprocity.

 Connecticut